elastic/observability-examples/inference-platforms/archgw/README.md

   instructions to run from Docker (to avoid nested docker).
 * Traces come from Envoy, whose configuration is written by `archgw`.
 At the moment, this hard-codes aspects including default ports.
+* Prometheus metrics show the cluster as "openai_host" - the provider_interface
+  plus the first segment of the hostname (dots truncate the rest).
+The "host" comes from "host.docker.internal".
 * Until [this][openai-responses] resolves, don't use `--use-responses-api`.

 The chat prompt was designed to be idempotent, but the results are not.
 You may